pmd/pmd/pmd-netbeans/README.txt

 CUSTOM RULESETS
 ------------------------
 1) Start NetBeans
-2) Goto Tools --> Options and click on Classic View
+2) Goto Tools --> Options
-3) Navigate to Options/IDE Configuration/Server And External Tool Settings/PMD Settings
+3) Navigate to Miscelaneous section and expand PMD node
-4) Click on the Expert tab
 5) Click on "Rulesets"
 6) Click "Add RuleSet" to locate the ruleset xml file you want to include
 7) Click "Add Rule jar" to locate the jar containing the rules